Overview

 Career opportunities

-The Religions and Theology PhD programme at Manchester also provides development of research skills valuable for careers other than academic teaching.
-Many professions today require investigative skills.
-Some in the media spend time researching angles of events that relate to religions.
+Through this PhD, you will develop research skills valuable for careers other than academic teaching.
+Many professions today require investigative skills, while some in the media spend time researching angles of events that relate to religions.

-Some in the health service investigate the experiences of various cultural groups in accessing services.
-Many in museums, libraries and other archives require the textual and historical research skills that our courses teach.
-PhD study in Religions and Theology gives you a high level qualification for a wide range of investigative tasks.
-More broadly, careers in a wide range of fields are available as for all those graduating with PhD's in Humanities subjects.
+Others in the health service investigate the experiences of various cultural groups in accessing services, and many in museums, libraries and other archives require the textual and historical research skills that our courses teach.

 Programme Structure